The debate is about to begin—if it hasn’t already started—about the best temperature to keep the thermostat.

 or to learn more about smart thermostats, including the new Daikin One+.

-Harding Heating & Air Conditioning is the Ottawa region’s air conditioner experts.
+Team Harding is the Ottawa region’s air conditioner experts.
 We have the knowledge and experience to help with AC installation, cooling system repair and air conditioner service.